-(d) Age of participants
+Age of participants

-o.55 Apart from for the World Junior and Cadet Championships and the competitions of the Junior World Cup, there is no maximum age limit for competitors.

-No fencer is allowed to take part in an official event of the FIE unless he or she is at least 13 years old in 1 January in the year of the competition.
+- o.55.
+1. Apart from for the World Junior and Cadet Championships and the competitions of the Junior World Cup, there is no maximum age limit for competitors. - No fencer is allowed to take part in an official event of the FIE unless he or she is at least 13 years old on 1 January in the year of the competition.

-(e) Technical management of major competitions
+Technical management of major competitions